loraxx753/emotion-game/README.md

 ---

-**🎉 Ready to deal?
-Deploy to Codespaces and start your poker party!**
+**🎉 Ready to play?
+Deploy to Codespaces and start your game night!**